 Camping with my doggos is one of my favorite things and once I’m sure we’re cool with fire safety, I pay attention to some other important camping with dog tips too.
 Here are a few:

 - Make sure your dogs are WELL-identified.
-If they don’t have microchips, we recommend they do and make sure their ID tags are clean, easy to read and UPDATED.
+If they don’t have microchips, we recommend they do and make sure their ID tags are clean, easy to read, and UPDATED.
 Too often someone will find a lost dog with outdated info and it’s hard for the finder and your dog to have any peace about it.
 Not to mention you.
-Make sure your dog’s tag has your name, a CURRENT phone number (one that you can text is even easier) and the DOG’S NAME so they’ll be able to comfort your dog while you’re being looked for.
+Make sure your dog’s tag has your name, a CURRENT phone number (one that you can text is even easier), and the DOG’S NAME so they’ll be able to comfort your dog while you’re being looked for.
 If you are camping at an established campground, you may also wish to add a temporary tag on your dog’s collar with your campsite number.
 But don’t forget to update this if you are moving to a new location!

 - Booties.
 He may laugh (in his doggy way) at the thought of booties, but they can protect his paws from the things the outdoors may throw–particularly FIRE sparks or hot ground or insects and snakes even.
 You wear special shoes for camping and hiking, right?
 So should he.

 - Crate.
-Your pup may be way out of the crate stage but…a crate while camping to help keep him safe is a great idea and one you’ll be sorrier you didn’t have when you needed than if not.
+Your pup may be way out of the crate stage but…a crate while camping to help keep him safe is a great idea and one you’ll be sorrier you didn’t have when you needed it than if not.
 You can add a comfortable bed and some of your favorite toys to your dog’s crate to make it a more positive space.
 Another way to keep your dog happy while spending time in the crate is to provide him with his favorite chew.

 - Vet records.
 Ideally part of the first aid kit, but a good idea to scan in on your phone too because then you won’t have to worry about scrambling if there’s something like an ER visit for a snake bite.
 Trust us, it can happen, and the vet records will help!